-Figure 7.
-Mass-normalized ROS concentrations (C{norm}) from Fe^{III}Cit/CA (violet, light violet) and Fe^{III}Cit/Cu^{II}HCit/CA (blue, light blue) UV aging experiments (yellow borders) at changing experimental conditions (RH and carrier gas).
-The gray bar denotes the standard deviation of the experiments under the same conditions.
-Both experiments were carried out in a campaign in 2023.
+Figure 8.
+Mass-normalized ROS concentrations (C{norm}) of $Fe^{III}(Cit)/CA$ (light violet, same as shown in Fig. 6) and $Fe^{III}(Cit)/Cu^{II}(HCit)/CA$ particles (light blue) in nitrogen in the dark at different relative humidities (RHs).
+The gray bars denote the standard deviation of the experiments under the same conditions.

-The findings in copper-containing particles support previous efforts to model Fe^{III} reoxidation in photochemically aged $Fe^{III}Cit/Cu^{II}HCit/CA$ particles.
-A lower $Fe^{III}Cit$ quantum yield (R1 in Table 1) and/or a copper-triggered ROS reduction mechanism could explain the data (Kilchhofer et al., 2024).
+quantum yield (Reaction R1 in Table 1) and/or a copper-triggered ROS reduction mechanism could explain the data (Kilchhofer et al., 2024).
 Other research groups also identified copper-induced ROS reduction mechanisms in an aerosol system (Ervens et al., 2003; Mao et al., 2013; Shen et al., 2021).
-Mao et al. (2013) for instance proposed that Cu-Fe redox coupling in aqueous aerosols induce radical loss.
-In this case, Cu catalyzed HO2 to H2O2 conversion at low pH and H2O2 then oxidized Fe^{2+} resulting in a net ROS loss.
+Mao et al. (2013), for instance, proposed that Cu-Fe redox coupling in aqueous aerosols induce radical loss.
+In this case, Cu catalyzed HO2 to H2O2 conversion at low pH, and H2O2 then oxidized Fe2+, resulting in a net ROS loss.
 This can also be followed by a summarized chemical mechanism that includes faster iron(III) reoxidation, which could explain faster ROS depletion in the presence of copper (Kilchhofer et al., 2024).
-In more detail, Cu^{2+} could consume ROS via $Cu^{2+} + HO_2 \rightarrow Cu^+ + O_2 + H^+$ and $Cu^{2+} + O_2^- \rightarrow Cu^+ + O_2$.
-These arguments are further supported by non aging experiments.
+In more detail, Cu2+ could consume ROS via Cu2+ + HO2 \rightarrow Cu+ + O2 + H+ and Cu2+ + O2 \rightarrow Cu+ + O2.
+These arguments are further supported by non-aging experiments.